MaterializeInc/materialize/doc/user/content/cli/_index.md

 ### Persistence

-The `--persistence-max-pending-records` specifies the number of input messages Materialize will buffer in memory before flushing them all to disk.
+The `--persistence-max-pending-records` specifies the number of input messages Materialize buffers in memory before flushing them all to disk when using [persisted sources][persistence].
 The default value is 1000000 messages.
 Note that Materialize will also flush buffered records every 10 minutes as well.
-See the [Deployment section](/ops/deployment#persistence) for more guidance on how to tune this parameter.
+See the [Deployment section][persistence] for more guidance on how to tune this parameter.

+[persistence]: /ops/deployment/#persistence